juh2/context-environments/README.md

 Most books are not printed in a standard papersize so we have to setup our own papersizes.
 Papersizes in the book industry are called trim sizes.
 I define papersizes for trim sizes that are supported by Createspace.
 The papersizes are defined in the `env-trimsize*.tex` files.
 The name of the environment reflects the chosen trim size.

-Settings that are not trim size dependent I define in the other `env-*` files in this repository.
+Settings that are not trim size dependent are defined in the other `env-*` files in this repository.
 The structure of the files will change over time.

 ## Usage